ovh/docs/pages/platform/data-processing/23_GETTINGSTARTED_create-a-notebook/guide.en-gb.md

 ## Definition
 **Notebooks** are files which contain both computer code (e.g. python) and rich text elements (paragraph, equations, figures, links, etc…).
 Notebooks are both human-readable documents containing the analysis description and the results (figures, tables, etc..) as well as executable files which can be run to perform data analysis.
 It's vastly used across developer world, especially in the data and artificial intelligence fields.

 The advantage compared to doing your own setup is that everything is already installed for you, and that you pay only for your notebooks while they are running.

-Each notebook is linked to a **Public Cloud** project and specifies hardware resources along with a machine learning framework and an editor among those available.
+Each notebook is linked to a **Public Cloud** project and specifies hardware resources.

-You can create notebooks with the OVHcloud Control Panel (see below in this tutorial) or use the [OVHcloud APIv6]
+You can create notebooks with the OVHcloud Control Panel or use the [OVHcloud APIv6]

 ## Instructions